MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Application-Code.md

     You can do this with the [!INCLUDE[nav_admin](includes/nav_admin_md.md)] or the [Set-NAVServerConfiguration cmdlet](https://go.microsoft.com/fwlink/?linkid=401394) in the [!INCLUDE[nav_shell_md](includes/nav_shell_md.md)].
 In addition, you must add the service account that is used by the [!INCLUDE[nav_server](includes/nav_server_md.md)] instance as a member of the **db\_owner** role in the [!INCLUDE[navnow](includes/navnow_md.md)] database on SQL Server.

     For more information about how to do this using the [!INCLUDE[nav_admin](includes/nav_admin_md.md)], see [How to: Connect a Microsoft Dynamics NAV Server Instance to a Database](How-to--Connect-a-Microsoft-Dynamics-NAV-Server-Instance-to-a-Database.md) and [Giving the account necessary database privileges in SQL Server](Provisioning-the-Microsoft-Dynamics-NAV-Server-Account.md#dbo).
-6. Synchronize the database by using the Sync-NAVTenant cmdlet og the
+6. Synchronize the database by using the Sync-NAVTenant cmdlet of  the
 5. Compile all the newly imported objects.

     You can use the [!INCLUDE[nav_dev_short](includes/nav_dev_short_md.md)] or finsql.exe.
 For more information, see [Compiling Objects](compiling-objects.md).